-Mary Poplin is a professor in the School of Educational Studies at Claremont Graduate University.
-Her work spans K–12 to higher education.
+Mary Poplin is a professor emerita in the School of Educational Studies at Claremont Graduate University.
+Her work spans K–12 to higher education, with the latter exploring the contemporary intellectual trends dominant in the various academic disciplines: the sciences, humanities, and social sciences.
 Poplin, who began her career as a public school teacher, conducts research largely inside schools and classrooms and more recently on highly effective teachers in urban poor schools.

 Is Reality Secular?
 Testing the Assumptions of Four Global Worldviews.
 Downers Grove, Illinois: InterVarsity Press, 2014.

 Finding Calcutta: What Mother Teresa Taught Me about Meaningful Work and Service.
 Downers Grove, Illinois: InterVarsity Press, 2008.

 “The Racial Achievement Gap: History, Policy and Pedagogy.”
 (In Progress).
 In Debating Racial Reality, edited by C. Swain.
 Cambridge, UK: Cambridge University Press.

 “Wisdom for Christian Educators Around the World.”
 In The Handbook of Christianity and Education, edited by W. Jeynes.
 Wiley/Blackwell, 2018.